FAQs MOST COMMON

 What's the experience of staying with you like?

-Freedom to do whatever you want, whenever you want while every detail in taken care of.
-From the moment you book your stay with us, you will be assigned a travel cycling specialist.
-This person will be there to help you with any details of your holiday.
-From airport transfers, route suggestions, restaurant bookings, off the saddle activities, whatever it is, we’ll be one call/text away.
+Freedom to do whatever you want, whenever you want, while every detail is covered.
+You will be assigned a travel cycling specialist when you book your stay with us.
+This person will help you with any details of your holiday.
+From airport transfers, route suggestions, restaurant bookings, off-the-saddle activities, whatever it is, we’ll be one call/text away.

-We’re here to empower cyclist around the globe to be self supported during their holidays.
-Via our branded Col Ascenders Ridewithgps portal you will have access to a wealth of information that will help you make the most of your time with us.
-We have crafted over 25 of different routes with a wide range of distance and elevation, laying out that way options that cater for all type of cyclist.
+We’re here to empower cyclists around the globe to be self-supported during their holidays.
+Via our branded Col Ascenders Ridewithgps portal, you will have access to a wealth of information that will help you make the most of your time with us.
+We have crafted over 25 different routes with a wide range of distances and elevations, laying out that way options that cater for all types of cyclists.

 What does your typical itinerary look like?

 You are the boss.
 We created Col Ascenders with the vision that you should be in charge of your cycling holiday.
 We are here to serve by providing all the basic requirements and more when cycling abroad.